Missed sepsis diagnosis costs lives

 If you’ve suffered as a result of a sepsis misdiagnosis or you’re worried about the treatment you or a loved one has received, contact our medical negligence solicitors in Bristol.

-Our specialist solicitors have vast experience in pursuing compensation claims for sepsis and can discuss your case with you in confidence.
-Call us on 0117 325 2929 or complete our online enquiry form.
+Our specialist clinical negligence solicitors have vast experience in pursuing compensation claims for sepsis.
+To discuss your case in confidence, call us on 0117 325 2929 or complete our online enquiry form.